ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/down-and-dirty/index.md

         3. Explain or demonstrate the difference in formation of the three major types of rocks.
 Which types of rocks are common in your area?
         4. Share your collection and what you have learned with your counselor.
     C. Weather changes our world
         1. Make three weather instruments out of materials around your home.
-(Examples include a rain gauge, weather vane, barometer, anemometer, and weather journal.)
+(Examples include a rain gauge, weathervane, barometer, anemometer, and weather journal.)
 Use these and another method that is readily available (i.e., thermometer, eyes, older person’s joints, etc.) for a total of four methods to monitor and predict the weather for one week.
 Keep a log of your findings.
 Which instrument provided the most accurate information?
         2. Keep a weather journal for a week.
 Include your predictions and the predictions of a local meteorologist.
 Do your predictions match those of the local meteorologist?
 Do your predictions match the weather that occurred?
 How can the predictions become more accurate?
         3. Discuss your work with your counselor.
     D. Animal habitats: Choose TWO of the following animal habitats and complete the activity and questions.
 At least one habitat should be close to your home (within 50 miles).
 Visit at least one of the habitats.
 Once you have completed the activity and questions, discuss the habitats and the activities with your counselor: